johnpuddephatt/hidinginplainsight/src/cinemas/grosvenor-picture-theatre.md

 date_open: "1912"
 date_close: "1924"
 status: Demolished
+colour: Blue
 location: '{"type":"Point","coordinates":[-1.5429032,53.8095906]}'
 address: Corner of Camp Road and Servia Road, Woodhouse
-description: "The Grosvenor Picture Theatre was a 400 seat cinema in Woodhouse, it was situated at the corner of Camp Road, which no longer exists.
+description: "The Grosvenor Picture Theatre was a 400 seat cinema in Woodhouse and it was situated at the corner of Camp Road, which no longer exists.
 When the cinema closed, the building was used as a gym for a time.
 At present, we have no clear imagery of the cinema during its heyday. "
 ---